ELJoOker2004/ELJoOker2004.github.io/_posts/2024-07-15-unauthentical.md

 ![](/assets/img/posts/2024-07-15-unauthentical/7.png)

-which is a strong indicator for a **Stealer**
+This is a strong indicator of a **Stealer**.

 ### Network Analysis

-Now, I moved to Wireshark to see where this data actually goes.
+Next, I used Wireshark to see where this data actually goes.
 After analyzing the entire network traffic of this malware, I found that it makes connections to different IPs, but only one is malicious.
 This IP is the C2 server to which the malware actually sends the gathered user data.

 | C2 Server IP                     | 178.23.190.118

 And this's where all the magic happens

-All the gathered information's we knew from the above analysis will be transmitted to that C2 server
+All the gathered information from the above analysis will be transmitted to that C2 server.

 ![](/assets/img/posts/2024-07-15-unauthentical/8.png)

-There is also a PNG being sent, after dumping it, it's a screenshot of our system will be captured and sent
+There is also a PNG being sent; after dumping it, it's a screenshot of our system that will be captured and sent.

 ![](/assets/img/posts/2024-07-15-unauthentical/9.png)

-\+ All running process, Device Information's, Installed applications, Browser History, Cookies, Opened tabs
+Along with all running processes, device information, installed applications, browser history, cookies, and opened tabs.

 ![](/assets/img/posts/2024-07-15-unauthentical/10.png)
 ![](/assets/img/posts/2024-07-15-unauthentical/11.png)
 ![](/assets/img/posts/2024-07-15-unauthentical/12.png)

-And this is where the execution's ends, there is no persistence techniques used by this malware
+And this is where the execution ends.
+There are no persistence techniques used by this malware.

 ## Conclusion